Wondering how to dry up milk supply without getting mastitis?

 However, for a variety of reasons gradual weaning might not be possible for every breastfeeding mother and child.

-Unfortunately, sudden weaning can have physical and emotional consequences.
+Unfortunately, drying up milk supply cold turkey, or sudden weaning, can have physical and emotional consequences.

 For example, sudden weaning increases a mother’s risk of blocked ducts and mastitis, as well as a deep feeling of sadness.

 Therefore, it’s important to have effective strategies for drying up milk quickly for situations that require a mother to do so.

 Sudden weaning can become necessary if a mother needs urgent medical attention that requires her to cease breastfeeding.
 Some examples are needing to start chemotherapy, or in the tragic event of a child’s death (at birth, during infancy or later).

 The following information is about how to dry up breast milk in these sorts of situations, where needing to wean suddenly becomes a necessity.

 How to dry up breast milk naturally